What Happens to Youth Aging Out of Foster Care?

 Understanding Aging Out of Foster Care

-About 19,000 young people age out of the U.S. foster care system each year.
+More than 15,000 young people age out of the U.S. foster care system each year.
 It’s a challenging starting point and one that, according to researchers, can carry lifelong consequences.

 The transition to adulthood is a significant and challenging developmental phase of life for all young people, but emancipated youth must endure this phase without the support of a loving family and absent the familiar supports of the foster care system.
-For too many, the road ahead is far from easy.
+For emancipated youth, the road ahead is far from easy.
 Compared to their general population peers, young people who have aged out of foster care are more likely to experience behavioral, mental and physical health issues.
 They are also more likely to endure challenges, such as:

 • housing instability;